avm2108/intrepid-swe6733/README.md

  Arbern Lim
  What was done
-- Test for Login, Registration and Guest Pages
+- Unit Tests for Login, Registration and Guest Pages
 - Made code coverage available

    What to be done
    - Set up for Redux State Management

   No hurdles